 We’ve decided to share some bathroom renovation tips to help you reduce your costs but still give you the bathroom you love.

-Choose a layout and stick to it – Making unnecessary changes after you initially settled on a layout will cost you additional money.
+Making unnecessary changes after you initially settle on a layout will cost you additional money.
 The fewer changes you make, the less it will cost you.
 Take a look at the existing layout and see how you can upgrade it while keeping some aspects of the original layout.
 If you can achieve your desired layout without having to do a complete overhaul, it will save you some money.

-Keep your lighting simple – Having a well-lit bathroom is often high on the priority list for bathroom renovations.
-While this has many advantages, settling on a central lighting instead of individual wall lights is a cheaper option.
+Having a well-lit bathroom is often high on the priority list for bathroom renovations.
+While this has many advantages, settling on central lighting instead of individual wall lights is a cheaper option.
 It will also help you avoid rewiring costs that would be necessary if you incorporate multiple light sources.